nd1012/wan24-Poedit/README.md

 # wan24-Poedit

+**NOTE**: This project is not going to be maintenanced anymore and has no direct replacement.
+Instead of using gettext PO files for l10n in your .NET app, you may want to use [`wan24-I8NTool`](https://github.com/nd1012/wan24-I8NTool) to create i8n files for use with `wan24-I8N`.

 This library contains an adapter for using Poedit PO files with `wan24-Core` translation helpers.
 [Karambolo.PO](https://github.com/adams85/po) is being referenced for that, 'cause no PO format parsing is implemented in